A geometric model for syzygies over 2-Calabi-Yau tilted algebras

 The maps $f_{\zg_1}, f_{\zg_2}$ are given in matrix form as in the equation below, which also shows the isomorphism $\varphi$.

 Indeed, for $f_{\zg_1}$ we have an upper triangular matrix, because all steps from $t$ to $t+3$ are forward.
 The position $(1,3)$ is zero, because any path from $i_h$ to $4$ with $h\leq t$ factors through the path $1\to 3\to 4$ and therefore is not valid.
-Position $(1,4)$ is zero because the position $(1,3)$ is zero by Lemma~\ref{rect-trap-lemma1}(3).
+By Lemma~\ref{rect-trap-lemma1}(3), position $(1,3)$ being zero implies that position $(1,4)$ is zero as well.
 For $f_{\zg_2}$ the entries $(2,1), (3,1), (4,1)$ are zero because the step from $t$ to $t+1$ is forward, the entries $(1,3), (2,3)$ are zero because the step from $t+1$ to $t+2$ is not forward, and the entry $(4,3)$ is zero because the step from $t+2$ to $t+3$ is forward.
 Finally the entries $(1,4), (2,4)$ are zero because entries $(1,3), (2,3)$ are zero, and entry $(4,2)$ is zero because $(4,3)$ is also zero.
 The map $\varphi$ is clearly an isomorphism, and the equality above holds.
 This shows the claim that the diagram commutes in this case.

 Suppose now that the step from $t$ to $t+1$ is forward and the step from $t+2$ to $t+3$ is not.
 The quiver in this case is as follows.

 The maps $f_{\zg_1}, f_{\zg_2}$ are given in matrix form as in the equation below, which also shows the same isomorphism $\varphi$ as before.